Gigas002/GTiff2Tiles/README.md

 Time format in tables: `{minutes}:{seconds}:{milliseconds}`.

+Benchmarks were made on PC with Windows 10 x64 (18362.239) equipped with Intel Core i7 6700K 4.0 GHz.

 ### Versions

 Used **MapTiler Pro** version is **0.5.3**.
 Used **Gdal2Tiles** version is a script from **[GDAL repo](https://github.com/OSGeo/gdal/blob/master/gdal/swig/python/scripts/gdal2tiles.py)** (GDAL’s version **3.0.0**).
 Used **GTiff2Tiles.Core** version is **1.2.0.139**.